 Give us each day our daily bread

-- Lay yourself bare before God – what are your desires, your struggles, your joys?
+- Lay your needs bare before God – what are your desires, your struggles, your joys?

 Forgive us our sins